hanwendong1/VirtualGaming/content/4-Catan.md

 **Trade**

-You can trade with other players.
-Make them an offer that they cannot refuse!
+You can trade with other players, but you can only propose trades during your turns.
+On other players' turns, you can, however, accept or decline a trade they offer to you.

 Bank: You can give 4 of the same type of resource card to obtain 1 of any other type.